timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-06-02:
+# Objectives for Today 2020-06-03:

-- Announcing what happens on Tuesdays in Tim Beaudet's Indie Adventure
-- Doing that.
+- Placing some islands, doing some stuff in Turbo Boom!